 What Is Presbyopia?

 Presbyopia is a natural part of getting older.
 Around the age of 40, vision gradually starts to blur.
 This vision impairment is called presbyopia, and it reduces the ability to see things that are at less than arm's distance.
 As we age, the lenses in our eyes become less flexible.
 Even people who have enjoyed perfect eyesight their entire lives start to realize that they need to place items at arm's distance to read them.
-Many also notice headaches or aching eyes from activities that never gave them issues before.
 At his practice in Seattle, WA, Dr. Scott Campbell can talk to you about several options to enhance your vision if you are experiencing age-associated vision problems.
 If you suspect that you are developing presbyopia, schedule a visit to SPEX — we want to help you achieve your clearest vision.